What is a sub-processor under GDPR

 Both processors and sub-processors can be held liable to the controller and data subjects when personal data breaches occur due to inadequate security measures or non-compliance with processing instructions.

-This approach ensures data subjects can recover compensation even if one party in the processing chain lacks sufficient resources, while allowing parties to seek contributions from others based on their relative responsibility.
+This ensures data subjects can recover compensation even if one party in the processing chain lacks sufficient resources, while allowing parties to seek contributions from others based on their relative responsibility.

-Incident response procedures must include notification of sub-processor breaches within 72 hours to ensure that controllers can meet their regulatory reporting obligations.
-Clear communication channels and escalation procedures help minimise response times during critical incidents.
+Incident response procedures must include notification of sub-processor breaches within 72 hours to ensure that controllers can meet their own regulatory reporting obligations.
+Clear communication channels and escalation procedures help minimise response times during incidents.

 Business continuity planning should account for sub-processor service disruptions, including scenarios where key vendors become unavailable due to technical failures, financial difficulties, or regulatory action.